-So comforting and hearty, this Instant Pot / Slow Cooker Beef Stew boasts tender beef and veggies stewed in a silky, flavourful broth.
-It’s also Low FODMAP and Whole30 with an easy Paleo option.
+So comforting and hearty, this Low FODMAP Beef Stew made in the Instant Pot or slow cooker boasts tender beef and veggies stewed in a silky, flavorful broth.
+It's also Whole30 with an easy Paleo option.

-- 1.5 lbs boneless beef chuck or beef stew meat, chopped into 1” cubes
+- 1.5 pounds boneless beef chuck or beef stew meat, chopped into 1-inch cubes

 - 1 cup leek, dark green leaves only, finely chopped

-- 3 cups low sodium beef broth, divided (Paleo, Whole30 & Low FODMAP)
+- 3 cups Low FODMAP, low sodium beef broth, divided

-- 1 tsp low FODMAP Italian seasoning (homemade or store-bought)
+- 1 teaspoon low FODMAP Italian seasoning (homemade or store-bought)

-- ½ tsp freshly ground black pepper, plus more for sprinkling
+- 1/2 teaspoon freshly ground black pepper, plus more for sprinkling

-- 4 large carrots (about 12 oz.), peeled and chopped on the bias into 1” chunks
+- 4 large carrots (about 12 ounces), peeled and chopped on the bias into 1-inch chunks

-- 2 lbs red potatoes, chopped into 1” cubes
+- 2 pounds red potatoes, chopped into 1-inch cubes

-- Add the remaining 1 tbsp of garlic infused oil to the Instant Pot and swirl the pot to coat.
-Add the chopped leek and Sauté for 2 minutes, stirring frequently.
+- Add the remaining 1 tablespoon of garlic infused oil to the Instant Pot and swirl the pot to coat.
+Add the chopped leek and sauté for 2 minutes, stirring frequently.